FAIR-Expertise-Hub/awesome-ontologies-social-sciences/README.md

 ## General
 _General-purposes terminologies and lexical databases_
 - [Babelnet](https://babelnet.org/): multilingual encyclopaedic dictionary, including over 22 million entries semantically connected to each other.
+- [Theory database](https://theory-database.appspot.com/) - Searchable database of ontologies representing theories of behaviour change (status: prototype).
 - [Wordnet](https://wordnet.princeton.edu/): Lexical database of the English language

 ## Concepts and Variables
 _Controlled lists of terms, concepts and variables_
-- [ELSST](https://elsst.cessda.eu/): a broad-based, multilingual thesaurus for the social sciences.
-- UNESCO
-- Economic
+- [ELSST](https://thesauri.cessda.eu/elsst-3/en/): Multilingual thesaurus of over 3,000 concepts from various social science disciplines, maintained by CESSDA.
+- [SAGE Social Science Thesaurus](https://concepts.sagepub.com/vocabularies/social-science/en/): Multidisciplinary thesaurus of over 60,000 social science concepts (including people, theories, methods), mostly  mined from headwords in SAGE encyclopaedias, created and maintained by SAGE.
+It is covered by CC-BY-NC-SA licence.
+- [UNESCO thesaurus](https://vocabularies.unesco.org/browser/thesaurus/en/): Multidisciplinary and multilingual (arab, english, french, russian, spanish) thesaurus maintained by UNESCO of over 4,000 terms used in the fields of education, culture, natural sciences, social and human sciences, communication and information for subject analysis and retrieval of documents.

 ## FAIR data stewardship
 _Terminologies and thesauri linked to FAIR implementation_